Is Disaster Management Authority unprepared to handle disasters?

-The last time the committee, headed by CM, met was after the March 2011 Fukushima nuclear disaster in Japan, to assess the safety of nuclear installations in the state; it hasn’t even met after Wednesday’s landslide in Malin village near Pune
+CM-led committee last met after the 2011 Fukushima nuclear disaster in Japan, to assess safety of nuclear installations in Maharashtra; it hasn't met after Wednesday's landslide in Malin village near Pune

 If a one-word exclamation could sum up the state government’s attitude to disasters and their management, it would have to be ‘Oops!’

 National Disaster Response Force personnel recover the body of a landslide victim amid heavy rain at the site in Malin village in Pune district.
 Pic/AFP

 For, members of the State Disaster Management Authority (SDMA) tell mid-day, disaster prevention is not very high on the current Democratic Front government’s priority list, and neither is putting the right processes in place to rescue people after disaster strikes.